-Just two years later in 1991 did Wisconsin lower the legal limit to .08 percent.
+Just two years later in 1991, the legal alcohol limit in Wisconsin was lowered to .08 percent.
 Arriving at the current law took about eight decades and throughout that time other changes were made to the state's laws regarding drinking and driving.
 In addition to lowering the legal limit for consuming alcohol and operating motor vehicles, sanctions for drunk driving increased and new crimes related to drinking and driving were added to the books.

 As shown by this abbreviated overview of Wisconsin's drunk driving laws, the state's BAC limit has changed significantly over time.
 More change may come in the future, and Wisconsin drivers will have to be prepared to deal with the laws the state creates in its efforts to deal with alleged cases of drinking and driving.